niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Solar Panel](assets/derail_light_wire.jpg){: style="height:350px;width:350px"}

 4. Ensure that 5V jumpers are installed
-5. Connect the light wires to terminals on the board as shown
+5. Connect the light wires to ``OUT 0`` terminals on the board as shown
 6. Use a multimeter to test the connections

 ---